Alvega: Geography

-The parish is located in the easternmost tip of the municipality, neighbouring with the municipalities of Mação to the north, with Gaviãoto the east and with Ponte de Sor to the south.
+The parish is located in the easternmost tip of the municipality, neighbouring with the municipalities of Mação to the north, with Gavião to the east and with Ponte de Sor to the south.

 The parish includes the localities of Alvega, Areia de Baixo, Areia de Cima, Casa Branca, Casal Ventoso, Lampreia, Monte Galego, Portelas and Tubaral.

 It is situated on the left margin of the Tagus River, 17 km from the municipal seat of Abrantes.
 It is the centre of the Beira Baixa rail-line, in addition to having two river ports along the Tagus in Alvega and Barca de Bandos.

 Climate

 Alvega has a Mediterranean climate with hot, dry summers and mild to cool, wet winters.
 It has a very high diurnal temperature variation (especially in summer) due to its location in the Tagus floodplain and long distance from the Mediterranean Sea (which would otherwise increase nighttime temperatures) in low-latitude Southern Europe.
 The nights are cool, with an average yearly low of 8.5 C, and days are warm to hot, with an average yearly high of 23.9 C. The highest temperature recorded in Alvega was 46.8 C on 4 August 2018 and the coldest was -7.5 C on 2 February 1981.
+In July 2022, Alvega registered a mean maximum temperature of 39.6 C, which is the highest ever recorded in Portugal.
 Variations in daily temperature can occasionally surpass 30 °C (54 °F) in the summer.
 More recently, temperatures went from 10.9 C on the night of 10 July 2021, to 42.1 C on the same day.